bizztreat/keboola-ex-ewaycrm-reader/README.md

 # keboola-ex-ewaycrm-reader
 This app serves as an extractor.
-Calls an API endpoint of the eWay CRM systems and gets the data back.
+It calls an API endpoint of the eWay CRM systems and gets the data back.

 # Docker image instructions